signalfx/enhanced-rds-monitoring/README.md

 #### Encrypting your SignalFx access token
 The Lambda function uses your SignalFx access token to send metrics to SignalFx, as an environment variable to the function.
 While Lambda encrypts all environment variables at rest and decrypts them upon invocation, AWS recommends that all sensitive information such as access tokens be encrypted using a KMS key before function deployment, and decrypted at runtime within the code.

-Both Serverless Application Repository and source deployment procedures below include instructions for using either an encrypted or non-encrypted access token.
+Both Serverless Application Repository and build from source deployment procedures below include instructions for using either an encrypted or non-encrypted access token.

 ## Deploying through the Serverless Application Repository
 Deploying through the Serverless Application Repository is a four-step process if you manually encrypt your access token, and a three-step process otherwise: